 To the viewer, it has much the same apparent effect as contrast, but it achieves this by altering the colour contrast of the colour tables between foreground and background colours, and this may result in some features becoming harder to see, particularly at night.
 More importantly, making the night display more saturated may drop some dark colours below the cut-off point, into black, thus losing distinctions such as shallow versus deep water.

-Use of the controls.
+Use of the controls

 Colour tables are provided for day, dusk and night.
 The mariner must be provided with the control to make fine adjustments between these tables; the calibration position must be marked as a reference for this.